A2 · Elementary TOEIC 255–400 IELTS 2.5–3.5 Pronouns & Referencing

 What are Reflexive Pronouns?

-Reflexive pronouns are words that end in -self (singular) or -selves (plural).
-They are used when the subject and the object of a verb are the same person or thing.
-In other words, the action of the verb "reflects back" on the subject.
+Reflexive pronouns are distinct words that end in -self (for singular subjects) or -selves (for plural subjects).
+They are legally required in a sentence when the subject (the "doer") and the object (the "receiver") of an action are the exact same person or thing.
+In simpler terms, the action "reflects back" like a mirror onto the subject.

 Subject Pronoun Reflexive Pronoun